Mike Curtis, first defensive captain for Seattle Seahawks, dies at age 77

 But his most famous play came on special teams as Curtis blocked a 35-yard field goal by Tampa Bay’s Dave Green with 40 seconds left to secure the first win in Seahawks history.
 Green’s kick could have tied the game.
 Instead, Seattle held on for a 13-10 win in what would be a 2-12 season.

-“I think Mike finally said ‘Okay, I’m tired of this crap and I’m going to go in there and block this field goal,’’’ Steve Raible, now the team’s longtime announcer but in 1976 a rookie receiver for the Seahawks, recalled in an interview with the Times in 1976 about that game (the two teams had combined for an NFL record 35 penalties).
+“I think Mike finally said ‘OK, I’m tired of this crap and I’m going to go in there and block this field goal,’’’ Steve Raible, now the team’s longtime announcer but in 1976 a rookie receiver for the Seahawks, recalled in an interview with the Times in 1976 about that game (the two teams had combined for an NFL record 35 penalties).

 That would be the only season Curtis would play for the Seahawks.
 Knowing he had only a few years left in his career and wanting to play closer to his home — he was born in Washington, D.C. — he signed with Washington and played two final seasons there.